Hulu-Med: A Transparent Generalist Model towards Holistic Medical Vision-Language Understanding: Methods

 \subsection{Evaluation Framework and Metrics}

-To comprehensively assess the capabilities of Hulu-Med, we established a rigorous and multi-faceted evaluation framework.
-Our methodology is designed to probe the model's performance across a wide spectrum of data modalities and clinical tasks, ensuring a holistic understanding of its strengths and limitations.
-The benchmarks are strategically organized by modality—text, 2D images, 3D volumes, and video—with appropriate metrics tailored to each task type.
+To comprehensively assess the capabilities of \textbf{Hulu-Med}, we established a comprehensive and rigorous evaluation framework, examining the model's performance on various data modalities and clinical tasks, ensuring a holistic understanding of its strengths and limitations.
+The benchmarks are organized by modality—text, 2D images, 3D volumes, and video—with appropriate metrics tailored to each task type.

-\paragraph{Text-Based Medical Reasoning} To ensure that multimodal training did not degrade core textual knowledge and reasoning, we evaluated the model on eight challenging text-only question-answering benchmarks.
-These datasets assess medical knowledge in a setting without visual input, simulating professional medical board examinations (MedQA-USMLE, MedMCQA, MMLU-Med, Medbullets), evaluating factual recall from biomedical literature (PubMedQA), and probing advanced expert-level reasoning skills (MMLU-Pro-Med, MedXpertQA-Text, SuperGPQA-Medical).
-For these predominantly multiple-choice benchmarks, we uniformly report Accuracy as the primary performance measure, providing a direct assessment of model correctness by quantifying the percentage of correct predictions against ground-truth labels.
+\paragraph{Text-Based Medical Reasoning and Generalization} To ensure that multimodal training maintains core textual knowledge and reasoning ability, we evaluated the model on both standard medical benchmarks and specialized generalization tasks.
+For text-only question-answering, we assess medical knowledge without visual input across eight challenging benchmarks simulating professional medical board examinations (MedQA-USMLE, MedMCQA, MMLU-Med, MedBullets), evaluating factual recall from biomedical literature (PubMedQA), and probing advanced expert-level reasoning skills (MMLU-Pro-Med, MedXpertQA-Text, SuperGPQA-Medical).
+For these multiple-choice benchmarks, we report accuracy as the primary performance measure, quantifying the percentage of correct predictions against ground-truth labels.

-\paragraph{2D Medical Image Understanding} This category forms the cornerstone of medical VLM evaluation.
-We assessed performance on two primary task types: VQA and MRG.